paretogroup/sql-style-guide/README.md

 ### Single line vs multiple line queries

-The only time you should place all of your SQL ON a single line is WHEN you're selecting one thing AND there's no additional complexity in the query:
+The only time you should place all of your SQL on a single line is when you're selecting one thing and there's no additional complexity in the query:

 ```sql
 -- Good